bechygrey/simple-tic_tac_toe-/README.md

 # simple-tic_tac_toe-
-this is only for my practice porpose
+this is a simple tia tac toe game